audhiaprilliant/audhiaprilliant.github.io/_posts/2020-06-01-code-chef-competitive-programming.md

 ---

 ### Overview
-CodeChef was created as a platform to help programmers make it big in the world of algorithms, computer programming, and programming contests.
-At CodeChef, they work hard to revive the geek in you by hosting a programming contest at the start of the month and two smaller programming challenges at the middle and end of the month.
+CodeChef is a platform that aims to help programmers excel in the world of algorithms, computer programming, and programming contests.
+Its primary goal is to provide a platform for programming competitions, and it hosts a programming contest at the start of the month and two smaller programming challenges in the middle and at the end of the month to achieve this objective.

-They also aim to have training sessions and discussions related to algorithms, binary search, technicalities like array size and the likes.
-Apart from providing a platform for programming competitions, CodeChef also has various algorithm tutorials and forum discussions to help those who are new to the world of computer programming.
+CodeChef also offers training sessions and discussions related to algorithms, binary search, technicalities like array size, and other aspects to help individuals learn about computer programming.
+The platform provides algorithm tutorials and forum discussions to aid those who are new to the world of computer programming.
+Overall, CodeChef is an excellent resource for individuals interested in improving their programming skills and competing in programming contests.

 ### DSA Learning Series - Complexity Analysis+Basics Warm Up
 - [x] Life, the Universe, and Everything [check](https://www.codechef.com/LRNDSA01/problems/TEST)